numbas/editor-docs/source/project.rst

 The project home page
 =====================

-A project's home page shows a :term:`timeline` of activity on the project, the list of members, and links to create new content or browse the project's existing content.
+A project's home page shows a *timeline* of activity on the project, the list of members, and links to create new content or browse the project's existing content.

 .. todo:: picture of project homepage